 If you currently have an 8-year-old son or daughter, his or her college costs will be even higher: $155,720 at a state school or $356,443 at a private college.
 And if you have a toddler who won’t be attending school for another 15 years?
 Be ready to pay $198,743 for a state school or a whopping $454,992 for a private college.

 Of course, a number of factors could slow the rise of college costs.
-The move to distance learning in the wake of COVID-19, and the possibility that many colleges may offer a combination of on-campus and online classes in the future, could have a lasting impact on tuition and room and board costs.
+After the move to distance learning in the wake of COVID-19, there is the possibility that many colleges may offer a combination of on-campus and online classes in the future, which could have a lasting impact on tuition and room and board costs.